Chemical Bonding

 In a hydrogen molecule, two hydrogen atoms share their electrons to form a covalent bond

 The element carbon has four electrons in its valence shell.
 In order to achieve a stable configuration, it must somehow either gain four electrons or lose four electrons.
 Losing four electrons completely, or gaining four additional electrons, would leave the carbon atom with a very strong negative or positive charge, either of which would leave it in an unstable state, despite having a complete outer electron shell.
-Sharing electrons through covalent bonding eliminates this problem.
+Sharing electrons through covalent bonding solves this problem.

 Well known allotropes of the element carbon include diamond and graphite.
 These allotropes have very different properties.
 In diamond, each carbon atom shares its four outer electrons with four other carbon atoms to create a crystalline structure like the one illustrated below.